Ekpu/Meshtastic-Tracker/README.md

 The map will be recreated every time a packet with a location is received.
 The website needs do be reloaded manually.

+## Usage
+Connect one of your Meshtastic devices to you computer and run the script.
+As soon as the devices received a packet with locations the script will create the map as map.html and you will get the notification "map created".
+Now you can open map.html Ind your favourite browser.
+To update the map you just have to reload the website.

 ## Installation
 A guide to use you meshtastic device with Python is found here: https://meshtastic.org/docs/software/python/python-installation